 Normal and Critical Findings

 A normal D-dimer is considered less than 0.50.
 A positive D-dimer is 0.50 or greater.
-Since this is a screening test, a positive D-Dimer is a positive screen.
+Since this is a screening test, a positive D-dimer is a positive screen.
 There is not necessarily a critical level for a D-dimer.

 D-Dimer for Pulmonary Embolism (PE)

-A pulmonary embolism refers to a blood clot located within the pulmonary vasculature resulting in a decrease in blood flow downstream of the clot.
+A pulmonary embolism refers to a blood clot located within the pulmonary vasculature, resulting in a decrease in blood flow downstream of the clot.
 While some patients can have small pulmonary emboli that cause few symptoms, others can have large pulmonary emboli blocking the main pulmonary artery or arteries.
 When a pulmonary embolism is located in the main pulmonary arteries bilaterally, it is referred to as a saddle embolus.
 A patient with a saddle embolus is at high risk of cardiopulmonary arrest and death.
 Obtaining a D-dimer can help in exploring the differential diagnosis in patients who present with symptoms or signs such as chest pain, shortness of breath, or hypoxia.

 Based on the Wells Criteria, patients can be risk-stratified into low-risk, moderate-risk, or high-risk for PE.
 The Wells Criteria takes into account various risk factors or symptoms of PE, including signs or symptoms of deep vein thrombosis (DVT), clinical suspicion for PE, the presence of tachycardia, recent immobilization (recent surgery), previously diagnosed PE or DVT, hemoptysis, and malignancy.
 Another scoring system is the Geneva Score or revised Geneva Score (rGeneva).
 It classifies patients as low-risk, intermediate-risk, or high-risk for PE.
-This score takes into account patient age (if older than 65 years), previous PE or DVT, recent surgery or lower extremity fracture, active malignancy, hemoptysis, unilateral extremity subjective pain, unilateral extremity tenderness to palpation, and elevated heart rate.
+This score takes into account the patient's age (if older than 65 years), previous PE or DVT, recent surgery or lower extremity fracture, active malignancy, hemoptysis, unilateral extremity subjective pain, unilateral extremity tenderness to palpation, and elevated heart rate.

 In summary, though, a D-dimer should be ordered on low-risk patients, and a negative D-dimer can reasonably rule out PE in low-risk patients.
 In high-risk patients (which includes those in whom you have high clinical suspicion for PE), imaging should be obtained rather than going through the D-dimer as a screening test.
 In moderate-risk patients, one can either obtain a D-dimer (negative D-dimer would rule out PE) or go straight to imaging if clinical suspicion remains high.